Djones4822/pySysAid/README.md

 # pySysAid
 Simple python library for interacting with the SysAid REST API.

-**Current Version**: 0.0.2
+**Current Version**: 0.0.3

 Have added placeholders for all documented client resources.
-Very few are actually implemented, and ultimately the meat of the application will be once the actual objects are implemented, right now focusing on the client mostly.
+All SR endpoints are implemented, many more to do.
+Ultimately the meat of the library will be within the actual objects, right now focusing on the client mostly.

 There are some undocumented endpoints out there, one of which is `event_logs` that I just found out about.
 If you know of any please let me know or submit a PR adding them.